Meshotron2/DWM/mpi parallelized/SETUP.md

-# Installing OpenMPI in Linux
+# Installing OpenMPI on Linux

 First download the latest stable version from [here](https://www.open-mpi.org/software/).
 Then run the following commands in a command-line: